Violation of the Finner inequality in the four-output triangle network: NSI bound on

 \subsection{Numerical inflation}

 We consider that the sources distribute some correlations to the parties and that all the sources distribute the same correlations.
 The inflations up to five vertices lead to linear constraints that can be solved with linear programming.
 The inflations with at least six vertices contain quadratic constraints, because two independent $E_2$ are allowed in the hexagon, see the appendix~\ref{details_on_correlators} for more details on correlators.

-The maximal value of the correlator $E_2$ given by both numerical methods for any inflation up to nine are given in Table~\ref{tab:results}.
+The maximal values of the correlator $E_2$ given by both numerical methods for any inflation up to nine are given in Table~\ref{tab:results}.
 In general, we can keep the constraints from the smaller polygons, but we add the results obtained by using the constraints from the largest polygon only.
 This could help to find an analytical structure to the results, as initiated in the section~\ref{analytical_computation}.
 We couldn't get a value with Gurobi for the last polygon without the smaller ones because the optimization was too slow.

 Note that the upper bound on $E_2$ has to stay above $E_2=\frac{1}{3}$, since a local model reaching this value has been found~\cite{local_region} in this OPI subspace.
 Interestingly, $E_2=\frac{1}{3}$ is also obtained at the special point, where the Finner inequality meets the positivity constraint, as well as the straight line going through the fully noisy distribution and the elegant distribution.